Ilzhuks/playwright/README.md

 **Task 5: Anything You would improve/specify more in the existing requirements **
     - Does username and e-mail field values need to be unique or there can be cases when username are the same but with different emails or other way around
     - What happened when user try to registrate with data that already are registrated (is there a message that user already exists)
     - "Submit button" in the application is called "Register" would add the same button name in the Requirements and Application so that there are no misunderstandings.
     - In Requirements not mentioned specific symbol usage (like &, *, %, $, etc.) in "Password" field.
 The Password field allow to use these specific symbols.
     - Add what are the clear error message for each field that is expected to be shown.
+    - In requirements add info about warning messages for Email fiels, for example if user add email test@test,com is displeyed warning message " A part following '@' should not contain the symbol ','. "